-SEC Chairman signals plans to scale back corporate disclosure rules
+SEC chairman signals plans to scale back corporate disclosure rules

-(Reuters) - Wall Street's top U.S. regulator on Wednesday signaled support for potentially scaling back the scope and breadth of disclosure rules and compliance costs imposed on public companies, in an effort to entice more companies to go public.
+(Reuters) - Wall Street's top U.S. regulator on Wednesday signaled his support for potentially scaling back the scope and breadth of disclosure rules and compliance costs imposed on public companies, in an effort to entice more corporations to list on the stock market.

-In his first major address since becoming chairman of the U.S. Securities and Exchange Commission earlier this year, Jay Clayton laid out his regulatory philosophy for how he plans to run the agency.
+In his first major address since becoming chairman of the U.S. Securities and Exchange Commission (SEC) earlier this year, Jay Clayton laid out his regulatory philosophy for how he plans to run the agency and said the SEC staff was working to prepare proposals aimed at reforming the rules on disclosure.

-The speech, which he was slated to deliver to the Economic Club of New York, was short on details about the specific rules or regulations that he would like to adopt or amend.
+In the speech, delivered at the Economic Club of New York, details about the specific regulations that he would like to adopt or amend were scant.

-However, his comments broadly called for efforts to scale back unnecessary corporate disclosures, reduce compliance burdens on small and mid-sized companies, ramp up the enforcement division's focus on protecting retail investors from run-of-the-mill frauds, and taking better care to retrospectively review SEC rules to ensure they are having the desired effect.
+But his comments broadly called for efforts to scale back unnecessary corporate disclosures, reduce compliance burdens on small- and mid-sized companies, ramp up the enforcement division's focus on protecting retail investors from run-of-the-mill frauds, and taking better care to retrospectively review SEC rules to ensure they are having the desired effect.

+Such efforts would be in line with steps the SEC took late last month, when it moved to allow all public companies to file paperwork confidentially for initial public offerings.

-"While there are many factors that drive the decision of whether to be a public company, increased disclosure and other burdens may render alternatives for raising capital, such as the private markets, increasingly attractive to companies that only a decade ago would have been all but certain candidates for the public markets," he said in his prepared remarks.
+"While there are many factors that drive the decision of whether to be a public company, increased disclosure and other burdens may render alternatives for raising capital, such as the private markets, increasingly attractive to companies that only a decade ago would have been all but certain candidates for the public markets," he said.

-Clayton's comments Wednesday are likely to be welcome news to corporate trade groups like the U.S. Chamber of Commerce, which has long criticized an array of SEC disclosure rules for cluttering up corporate filings with unnecessary information.
+Clayton's comments on Wednesday are likely to be seen as welcome news to corporate lobbying groups such as the U.S. Chamber of Commerce, which has long criticized an array of SEC disclosure rules for cluttering up corporate filings with unnecessary information.

 The Chamber has often sued the SEC over rules requiring disclosures that it said were not material, and has staunchly lobbied Congress to beat back other measures championed by pension funds, unions and progressive-leaning groups.